 I think calling it mutilation is just plain ridiculous (unless it is a girl, I've done enough research to know that FGM is a different thing entirely).
 Take your holier than thou attitude and get lost.
 I plan on circumcising.
 But I've also been with a man who wasn't (he was czech) and didn't give a hoot.
 He didn't either.
 The vitriol in that judgement is just too much.

-I come from the UK where it isnt normal to have it done, i just want to say that this means i have known many men who havent had it done with no bad effects.
+• I come from the UK where it isnt normal to have it done, i just want to say that this means i have known many men who havent had it done with no bad effects.
 This is something natural that nature has put there for a reason.
 What i have noticed having had two American boyfriends one now my husband is when it has been done it does have disadvantages such as lack of sensation so less pleasure and lack of ability for the man to produce his own lubrication.
 I am pretty sure all men dont want these things taken away from them!
-My son now nearly 8 didnt have it and he has no problems at all!

 @SarahL25 the foreskin doesn't fully lose the webbing attached at the head of the penis until closer to 10, here is a photo showing when it fully dissolves.